makerdao/community/governance/polls/Proposal - Add SLP-DAI-ETH as a new Vault Type - May 31, 2021.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* SLP-USDC-ETH (Sushiswap DAI<>ETH LP Token) will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
+* SLP-DAI-ETH (Sushiswap DAI-ETH LP Token) will be onboarded in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
 * If the executive vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.